2NCE3/2NCE3/README.md

 > I will find you.
 Or you’ll find me.
 > *(Contact coming soon… through rain.)*

---
-> _“Accept pain, know pain.
-Those who do not know pain will never understand true peace..._
-> _AND NOW, THIS WORLD SHALL KNOW PAIN!_
-> 💥 **ALMIGHTY PUSH!!!!** 💥

----
-They don’t know what I’ve lost.
-But I left the pain in my code —
-where only the worthy will read between the lines.
----

- _*THIS WORLD SHALL KNOW CODE!*_
-✨ **ALMIGHTY PUSH TO GITHUB!** ✨

 ---
 > Inspired by **Pain/Nagato** from *Naruto*, I blend shadow clone efficiency with shinobi resolve.